10 most annoying housemate habits

 There is one overwhelming conclusion from these stats: anything unsanitary, or anything that adds to the bills, will anger people.

-The ranking also underlines the fact that money is a massive consideration in students’ lives – after all, leaving electrical appliances on placed higher than leaving mouldy food in the fridge and not changing the bins when full.
+The ranking also underlines the fact that money is a massive consideration in students' lives – after all, leaving electrical appliances on was considered to be more annoying than leaving mouldy food in the fridge and not changing the bins when full.

 How to deal with bad housemates

-Inventor and designer, Dominic Wilcox, has come up with some humorous solutions to these daily problems, including a mechanical hand that's designed to switch off unused lights when no-one's in the room.
+Alongside the survey, Smart Energy also asked inventor and designer, Dominic Wilcox to come up with some humorous solutions to these daily problems, including a mechanical hand that's designed to switch off unused lights when no-one's in the room.

 His other solutions include:

-- The ‘Toothpaste Wiper’ – a handy wiper to get of unwanted splashes on bathroom mirrors
+- The 'Toothpaste Wiper' – A handy wiper to get rid of unwanted splashes on bathroom mirrors.

-All of the above sound pretty useful, but our favourite has to be the ‘Rumbling and Grumbling Recycling Bin’.
-It's unlikely that any of your housemates would ever avoid putting the bin out if one of these resided in your kitchen.
+All of the above sound pretty useful, but our favourite has to be the 'Rumbling and Grumbling Recycling Bin'.
+It's unlikely that any of your housemates would ever avoid putting the bin out if one of these was residing in your kitchen.